StuartCowley/virtual-pet-3/README.md

 # Virtual pet project
-This project is part of the Manchester Codes programming funadmentals module.
+This project is part of the Manchester Codes programming fundamentals module.

 ## Description